 As mentioned earlier, probiotics are naturally-occurring live bacteria in the gut.
 Lifestyle factors, antibiotic use, and poor diet, all cause the number and quality of the species of good bacteria in the body to dwindle.

-If you are looking for probiotic food items, fermented food items like yogurt, cheddar and Gouda cheeses, buttermilk, and kefir, sauerkraut, miso, and kimchi are just a few nutrient-rich foods that also contain probiotics.
+If you are looking for probiotic food items, fermented food items like yogurt, cheddar and Gouda cheeses, buttermilk, and kefir, sauerkraut, miso, and kimchi are just a few nutrient-rich foods that also has probiotics.

-Probiotic supplements, on the other hand, contain a generous amount of colony-forming units that can help repopulate the gut and give you a much better understanding of the types and amounts of probiotics that your children are consuming.
+Probiotic supplements, on the other hand, include a generous amount of colony-forming units that can help repopulate the gut and give you a much better understanding of the types and amounts of probiotics that your children are consuming.
 Supplements can be found in the form of powders, liquids, capsules, and tablets.

 The Best Strains of Probiotics for Babies

-High-quality probiotic supplements contain numerous strains of probiotics which play an important role in gut health.
+High-quality probiotic supplements have numerous strains of probiotics which play an important role in gut health.
 Some probiotic strains work better than others, and each one offers distinct benefits to your baby.
 If you are looking for a suitable probiotic supplement for your baby, the top strains that are beneficial to your baby’s body, growth, and development are listed below.

 An important microbe that has been linked to nutrient absorption and proper digestion, Bifidobacterium bifidum is among the first strains to colonize the gut.
 It is usually found near the intestinal walls and is known to defend against potential infant health issues such as eczema, diarrhea, constipation, and Irritable Bowel Syndrome (IBS).